MWGiel/Cybersecurity-notes/labs/Ethernaut/DEX1.md

 ---

-## The Bug, Free Swaps and Skewed Reserves
+## The Bug: Free Swaps and Skewed Reserves

 The pricing formula is: